 Don’t forget to check out the shops and restaurants in Naramachi to discover how it retains much of the old world charm of Japan.

 Nara has a collection of arcades like most Japanese cities today.
 It’s an interesting contrast to the obvious ancient charm appeal in town.

-Arcades are the perfect place to keep the kids (and adults!) entertained after a day of temple spotting.
+Arcades are the perfect place to keep the kids entertained after a day of temple spotting.
 The arcades are certainly not on scale of Osaka or Tokyo but you can still lose plenty of hours inside.

 We were surprised by the amount of excellent restaurants in Nara.
 For such a small city there’s certainly no shortage of dining options.